“I think a name change should be the first point of order,” suggested the bailiff Colette as she led The Cappy into his newly acquired auction house.

 Reginald may have been able to use Junior’s cries to spur him into battle but Rita’s sobs for her baby?
 Those would signal the end for his enemies no matter the cost.

-“My wife has just had to see that.
-She has had to see what they did to her baby,” said Reginald to Paddy.
+“My wife has just had to see that,” said Reginald to Paddy.

 “I’m sorry,” said the Mack in charge.
 “But my point still stands.”